Thulium(III) chloride

 Thulium(III) chloride or thulium trichloride is as an inorganic salt composed of thulium and chlorine with the formula TmCl3.
 It forms yellow crystals.
 Thulium(III) chloride has the YCl3 (AlCl3) layer structure with octahedral thulium ions.

-Reactions
+It has been used as a starting material for some exotic nanostructures prepared for NIR photocatalysis.

+Preparation

+Thulium(III) chloride can be obtained by reacting thulium(III) oxide or thulium(III) carbonate and ammonium chloride:

-The hydrated form of thulium(III) chloride can be obtained by adding thulium(III) oxide to concentrated hydrochloric acid.
+The hexahydrate of thulium(III) chloride can be obtained by adding thulium(III) oxide to concentrated hydrochloric acid.

+Thulium(III) chloride can also be obtained by directly reacting thulium and chlorine:

+Properties

+Thulium(III) chloride is a light yellow powder.
+Its hexahydrate is a light green hygroscopic solid.
+Both are soluble in water.
+Thulium(III) chloride has a monoclinic crystal structure with the space group C2/m (No. 12) corresponding to that of aluminum(III) chloride.

 Thulium(III) chloride reacts with strong bases to make thulium(III) oxide.